 Ok, so… I don't wanna toot my own horn or anything, but at school, I was a pretty good student.

-Not because I was smart, but because exams mostly were just a case of memorizing my notes/text book, finding out the exact steps used to solve past exam problems, then regurgitating for the final exam.
+Most exams weren't hard for me.
+Not because I was smart, but because they were just memorization.
+Learn the steps from past problems, then regurgitate them on the final exam.

-And in university, I got away with doing the same thing.
-Well, apart from one class:
+I got away with the same approach in university.
+Well, apart from one class: Dr. Roberts' class.

-It was perhaps the most annoying, frustrating, but most valuable and stimulating class I ever took at university.
-(I never did well in it either)
+It was the most annoying, frustrating, but valuable class I ever took.
+(I never did well in it either.)

 And what, with rapid tech change opening up new frontiers at a crazy rate, I thought I’d devote this edition of Coached to help you cultivate this skill.